 Climbing at Dihedrals

-From the visitor center, hike south past the three falls overlooks and head down the River Trail.
+Head down the River Trail (see Getting There).
 About 0.2 miles along this trail, on the left, there is an outcrop overlooking the river.
 This overlook is shortly after a sign indicating access to the Sandbox climbing area.
 On one of the rocks, there is an easy-to-spot informational plaque about Stephen Mather.
 This outcrop is the top of the Dihedrals area.
 From the plaque, you can look straight down on the Layback Dihedral route (5.4).

 To access the base of the climbs, there are two choices.
 The first is to head about 50 yards upstream from the plaque and then descend an obvious break in the sheer cliffs to reach the first five routes.
 To reach the others, walk a few yards downstream from the plaque and look for a Class 3 way down.
 NOTE: Your guidebook may mention a sign indicating climbers’ access for Dihedrals; as of November 2012, that sign is no longer there.
 ALSO NOTE: In periods of high water, the bases of many of these climbs will be inaccessible.

 Many people simply rappel down after setting a toprope.

 The rock at Great Falls tends to be very solid, and the numerous outcrops and sturdy trees at the tops of most of the crags, plus the fact that most of the crags are accessed from the top, make toproping the method of choice of here.
 However, lead opportunities do exist, though the very smooth nature of the rock here does not lend itself well to protection except on crack routes.
 One route here that does work very nicely as a lead is the 5.4 Pride.